Leadership in the Sector

 Bold Vision 2028

 Bold Vision 2028 is a multi-sector effort to build a 10-year plus initiative that aims to fundamentally and positively improve the lives of a generation of children and youth of color in Los Angeles County by 2028.
 The 2028 hosting of the Olympic and ParaOlympic Games in L.A. inspired us to find a way to leverage this historic moment to do something bold that results in dramatic, lasting change in our community.
-The initiative in currently engaged in a comprehensive process that mobilizes leaders across Los Angeles to define specific policy and systems change priorities.
-Our ongoing stakeholder engagement process will culminate in a research-based framework and corresponding set of policy and strategy recommendations.
+The initiative recently completed a comprehensive stakeholder engagement process that mobilized leaders across Los Angeles to define specific policy and systems change priorities.
+We look forward to sharing more as the work progresses.

 Committee for a Greater Los Angeles

 As communities respond to the COVID-19 crisis, a new foundation-inspired effort will inform the roadmap for a just recovery.
 The Committee for a Greater Los Angeles is a collaboration between philanthropy, nonprofits, business, labor, Los Angeles City and County, other L.A. cities, and researchers from U.C.L.A. and U.S.C.
-The committee will issue key data regarding disparate impacts in vulnerable communities, identify critical issues, and make recommendations for action.
+The committee issues key data regarding disparate impacts in vulnerable communities, identifies critical issues, and makes recommendations for collective and transformative action.
+Current focus areas include: anti-Black racism, housing and homelessness, broadband access, and nonprofit sector capacity.

 California Executive Roundtable